sasa27/COnfECt/README.md

 ## Method

-COnfECt is a model inference method that infer LTSs (Labelled Transition Systems) for each component of the system from execution traces.
+COnfECt is a model inference method that infers LTSs (Labelled Transition Systems) for each component of the system from execution traces.
-It is based on KTails, a passive model learning method that work in two steps:
+It is based on kTail, a passive model learning method that works in two steps:

 - First, it constructs a tree from the traces, with each branch of the tree corresponding to a trace, and each event to an edge.
 - Then, it merges all states of this tree that have the same k-future, i.e. the states that have the same future of length k.

-The method COnfECt add two steps to KTails: *Trace Analysis & Extraction*, and *LTS synchronisation*.
+The method COnfECt adds two steps to kTail: *Trace Analysis & Extraction*, and *LTS synchronisation*.

 ### Trace Analysis & Extraction